bgoral/bgoral.github.io/content/posts/2021-02-14-heavypass.md

 ### Why HeavyPass?

 If you are a Heavy Metal fan, remember songs and lyrics and can play songs with your [air guitar][6].
 [HeavyPass][4] is an application for you.
-Because you can not remember passwords but know all of the lyrics of [Black Album][7] by heart.

 ### The tech stack